 If only one partner has an income, this doesn’t necessarily mean you should only purchase one single policy.
 It’s worth keeping in mind the household contributions each partner makes and how much it would cost to pay for things like childcare if the partner responsible for this were to pass away.

-If you’re weighing up single and joint life insurance, it’s a good idea to seek further advice to confirm that the policy meets your individual needs and circumstances.
+If you’re weighing up single and joint life insurance, it could be a good idea to seek professional advice to confirm that the policy meets your individual needs and circumstances.

 Additionally, keep in mind that many super funds offer life insurance for their members.
 So, it might be a good idea to check what cover is available through your super fund (or what cover you may already have in place by default) so you can factor in all your options.